 Mario has always been kind of a strange Figure Player.
-More specifically, Mario’s AI has been wonky since Super Smash Bros.
-4. It’s known for being incredibly spammy, though the moves it spams tend to differ between games.
+More specifically, his AI has been wonky since Super Smash Bros.
+4. It’s known for being incredibly spammy, though the moves it overuses differ between games.
 In Super Smash Bros.
 Ultimate, Mario’s AI is notorious for spamming its down air, and this issue is often severe enough to deter trainers from raising this character altogether.
-Dr. Mario is considered the better of the two, so if you’re looking for tournament results, you might want to consider switching fighters.
+Dr. Mario is considered the strongest of the duo, so if you’re looking for tournament results, you might want to consider switching fighters.
 If you want to learn more about Mario’s strengths and weaknesses, you can do so over at his wiki page.
 Otherwise, let’s jump right into today’s training!

-Super Armor, Great Autoheal, and Armor Knight all work on Mario; if you decide to use Armor Knight, pair it with Trade-Off Ability ↑ for extra power.
-Super Armor in particular is incredibly useful on Mario; if he’s launched off-stage with low damage, the effect will prevent his recovery from being gimped.
+- Banned bonuses: Super Armor, Great Autoheal, and Armor Knight all work well on Mario; if you decide to use Armor Knight, pair it with Trade-Off Ability ↑ for extra power.
+Super Armor in particular is incredibly useful on Mario; if he’s launched off-stage with low damage, the effect will prevent his recovery from being interrupted.

 In terms of movement, Mario benefits from walking instead of running.
 Figure Players raised to dash a lot may run right into opposing attacks, so it’s better to train them to walk instead.
-As a side note, Mario’s walk animation is surprisingly intimidating in this game, so training your amiibo to walk might give it a bit of personality when it fights.
+As a side note, Mario’s walk animation is surprisingly intimidating in this game, so training your amiibo to walk might give it a bit of personality when it fights!
 As usual, you’ll want to mirror match your FP until it reaches Level 50.
-Stay on-stage at all times, as Mario’s recovery is too exploitable.
-Here are all the moves you should use during training:
+Stay on-stage at all times, as Mario’s recovery is highly exploitable.
+Here’s a complete list of this character’s optimal moveset:

-- Forward smash: One of Mario’s best moves, forward smash can rack up damage and kill at later percentages.
-When attacking with forward smash, try to hit with the tip of the fire for maximum damage and knockback.
+- Forward smash is one of Mario’s best moves, as it can both rack on damage and KO at later percentages.
+When using this attack, try to hit with the tip of the fire for maximum damage and knockback.
 Up smash should be used to catch landings and down smash can see infrequent usage as well.

-- Grab & throws: Mario has a useful grab game!
-His down throw can combo into a forward tilt or an up air into up special string, while his back throw serves as a solid kill move at high percentages.
-Be sure to use both!
-When it comes to down throw combos, you don’t need to worry about being able to do them.
-As long as your FP knows to use down throw, it’ll be able to use the combos by itself.
+- Mario has a useful grab game!
+His down throw can combo into a forward tilt or an up air into up special string, while his back throw serves as a solid kill move at high percentages — be sure to use both of these throws!
+When it comes to down throw combos, you don’t need to worry about being able to do them on a consistent basis.
+As long as your FP knows to use its down throw, it’ll be able to use the combos by itself at later levels.

-- Fireball: They’re actually helpful landing tools!
+- Fireballs are actually helpful landing tools!
 When you’re launched in the air, shoot a Fireball before you land.
-The AI can combo off of Fireballs, but these follow-ups are hard-coded, so your FP will know to do them after it reaches Level 43.
+The AI can combo off of them, but its follow-ups are hard-coded, so your FP will know to do them after it reaches Level 43.
 It will most often chain a Fireball into a grab.

 Raid Boss Training

-A lot of new amiibo trainers start by training Mario.
-There are a lot of Mario amiibo figures available to buy, and that’s probably why!
+A lot of new amiibo trainers start by raising Mario.
+There are a lot of Mario amiibo figures available for purchase, and that’s probably why!
 If you’re starting out with Mario, here are a few tips.
 First, you should mirror match your amiibo until it reaches Level 50, and that means you’ll have to fight it while playing as Mario.
 Next, don’t charge smash attacks; the FP will learn to charge them in every scenario and leave itself wide open.
 Don’t taunt too much, and don’t worry about matchup experience against other fighters.
 When training Mario, it’s important to stay on-stage as often as possible.
-Human players will be able to rather easily gimp his recovery, so teaching the FP to leave the stage is a definite risk that might not be one worth taking.
-Here are all the moves you should focus on during training:
+Human players will be able to easily intercept his recovery, so teaching the FP to leave the stage is a definite risk that might not be one worth taking.
+Here are all the moves you should focus on:

-- Down tilt: This move acts as a combo starter for Mario, whose AI will know to combo it into up airs once it reaches Level 43 (give or take a few levels).
-Teach your FP to use down tilt fairly often, especially given its low risk factor.
+- Down tilt acts as a combo starter for Mario, whose AI will know to combo it into up airs once its level reaches 43.
+Forward tilt and neutral attack should also be mixed in at close range.

-- Grab & throws: Due to a lack of shield pressure, grabs are essential for Mario.
+- Due to a relative lack of shield pressure, grabs are essential for Mario.
 The FP will use up throw into down air at low percentages.
-It can also follow down throw with up airs or even an up special.
+It can also follow a down throw with up airs or even an up special.
 Back throw is also a potential kill option!
 Don’t worry about using combos with throws; though, as long as your FP knows to grab at all, it’ll figure out its combos on its own.

 The only moves you should specifically avoid with Mario are down air and F.LU.D.D..
 As mentioned earlier, Mario’s AI can get very spammy with its down airs, much to his trainer’s frustration.
-His AI is just fine with using F.L.U.D.D., it’s just that there’s not much of a use for it in the first place.
-In case you’re wondering about up tilt, the FP doesn’t use it very well, but it’s not necessarily harmful to his success!
+His AI is just fine with using F.L.U.D.D.; it’s just that there’s not much of a use for it in the first place.
+In case you’re wondering about up tilt, the FP doesn’t use it very well, but it’s not necessarily harmful to its success either.

 Thank you very much for reading!
 Mario can be tough to train, and this is because his AI kind of has a mind of its own.
 If you’re really struggling, you might have better luck with Dr. Mario, who has a different down air (and thus no spamming problem).
-If you have any questions during your training, feel free to join our Discord server.
-Once your amiibo is fully trained, you can send it to a tournament!
-If you need help doing that, check out our Powersaves guide or mobile backup guide (depending on which device you have).
-Lastly, we appreciate donations if you like what you read today, and they’ll help keep the site up and running for years to come.
+If you have any questions during your training sessions, feel free to join our Discord server.
+Once your amiibo is fully leveled, you can send it to a tournament!
+If you need help doing that, check out our guide!
+Lastly, we appreciate donations if you like what you read today, and we also have a Patreon page.
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.